Movatterモバイル変換

 Al Renner was a key figure in the Proletarian Party of America during its formative period.

-The Left Wing Section organized candidate slates for each of the electoral districts of the SPA and made use of bloc voting by sympathetic branches of the party'slanguage federations to achieve results.
-The outgoing National Executive Committee of the SPA cried election fraud, however, and refused to tally the results of the 1919 party election or to leave office on July 1, the appointed date.
-Instead, the outgoing NEC went on the offensive with a series of suspensions of language federations and the expulsion of the Michigan party, ostensibly for violation of the national constitution of the SPA for the anti-political provisions adopted at the 1919 state gathering.
+The Left Wing Section organized candidate slates for each of SPA's electoral districts, and made use of bloc voting by sympathetic branches of the party'slanguage federations to achieve victories.
+SPA's outgoing National Executive Committee (NEC) cried election fraud, and refused to tally the results of the 1919 party election or to leave office on July 1, the appointed date.
+Instead, the NEC went on the offensive with a series of suspensions of language federations and the expulsion of the Michigan party, ostensibly for violating SPA's constitution by repudiating legislative reforms at its 1919 State Convention.[7]

 Proletarian Party leader John Keracher as he appeared in the 1940s.